-Our Future of Industry pod looks for the pioneers who are creating the tools and technologies that will power the next industrial revolution.
+Our Deep Tech pod looks for the pioneers who are creating the tools and technologies that will power the next industrial revolution.
 Unmade is one company that is not just changing the face of fashion, but is redesigning the very mechanism of mass production.

 Fashion has always been a tough business: regardless of size or segment, retailers and brands have to be lean, think digital-first and pull off ever faster speeds to market.
 Omni-channel, zero friction shopping is the norm and the likes of Amazon and ASOS have driven customers to expect an on-demand experience every time they shop.

 With the massive shifts in the retail sector and the rise of online shopping, we were looking for an investment opportunity where the entrepreneurs were tackling a hard problem in areas within this sector that have to date, remained unchanged.

 “The bold vision here is to end mass production, mass consumption and mass wastage”